 Create your own impressive 3d facade with the open MD Formatura panels.
 With MD Formatura a pattern is punched into the panels.
 The resulting figures are converted to capture light, cast shadow and create depth.
 The pattern can consist of a square, round, triangular, hexagonal or free form.
 Below you can see a selection of the possibilities that MD Formatura offers that we previously applied to aluminum facade projects.

-MD Formatura offers so many possibilities that we can use it to create the most extraordinary designs.
+MD Formatura facade panels offers so many possibilities that we can use it to create the most extraordinary designs for the facade.
 The variable apertures in the MD Formatura panels can act as a wind break or control the entry of sunlight.
 Apertures are put in the optimum position, depending on how the sun moves across the building.
 The coating can be adjusted to reduce reflection towards the inside.

 We work around your design, functionality requirements and available budget when choosing a fastening system.
 Our engineers have a wealth of experience and we have a wide range of fastening systems for use in projects.

 For our projects, we supply MD Formatura in aluminum, steel and corten steel.

 - low maintenance.
 The smooth and shiny finish does not attract dust and sand.

 - light, making it easier to fix into place, and the construction has less weight to support.

 - durable, with a long service life.
 Aluminum is unaffected by UV rays or moisture and does not corrode or twist.

 - environmentally friendly because aluminum is 100% recyclable.
 Also, recycling is not an energy-intensive process.

 Steel is the best choice for heavy construction projects, such as fences in school areas or crowded public places.
 It is also ideal for other structures that require high durability.
 Steel is more rigid and therefore stronger.